 1ST GENERATION DAUGHTERS

-"I want to be a good daughter and make my family happy."
+"I want to be a good daughter but I didn't ask for these expectations or responsibilities."

 You want to make your family proud but you're not sure what you're supposed to do or what the best choices are that you should be making.
 You're the first one in your family doing what you're doing in this country.
 There's no one who can give you much concrete guidance.
 Your parents have always pushed you to give everything and excel.
 They have complete confidence in your abilities.
 But you often tell yourself that you could be doing better, you could be doing more.
 And you feel guilty that you aren't doing your absolute best all of the time because you want to give your parents what they want.
 After all, if you don't make them happy, then are you a good daughter?
 They worked so hard to get you here and you want to make that matter.